Susan Sifuentes Trigueros, Chair

 George A. Pérez

 George A. Pérez is Senior Vice President, Managing Director at 1st Century Bank since September 2017.
 He previously was the Senior Vice President, Credit Administration Officer at Banc of California.
-He recently joined Banc of California through the acquisition of Popular Community Bank with whom he served for 28 years.
+He has more than 30 years of extensive experience in credit administration and risk management with in-depth expertise in underwriting and portfolio management.
 Mr. Pérez received a BA in psychology from USC and a BS in business administration from California State University, Los Angeles (CSULA), and is a graduate of the University of Colorado School of Banking.
 In addition to his service on the LAA Board, he served a five-year term as president of New Horizons Family Center in Glendale; has been a member of the leadership team for the Galilean Class at Lake Avenue Church, whose members helped build housing for the needy in Mexico; helped rebuild housing for those affected by Hurricane Katrina in Shreveport, La.; and was part of an International Friendship and Cultural Exchange Program with the Korean Community of Southern California.
 He has been a guest lecturer at the CSULA College of Business and Economics, addressing developments in the nation’s banking system.